Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

-This command asks you to connect with your browser to the [LUMI-O credentials management service](auth-lumidata-eu.md), create credentials there and the copy the project nunber and keys for the setup tool, for authentication use **MyAccessID**.
+This command asks you to connect with your browser to the [LUMI-O credentials management service](auth-lumidata-eu.md), create credentials there and the copy the project number and keys for the setup tool, for authentication use **MyAccessID**.
 The setup process will create configuration files for `s3cmd` and `rclone`.

-For a step by step description, read the [Creating LUMI-O credentials](auth-lumidata-eu.md) instructions.
+For a step-by-step description, read the [Creating LUMI-O credentials](auth-lumidata-eu.md) instructions.

-Using the [LUMI-O credentials management service](auth-lumidata-eu.md) you can also generate configuration for different object storage clients like shell, boto3, rlcone, s3cmd and aws.
+Using the [LUMI-O credentials management service,](auth-lumidata-eu.md) you can also generate configuration for different object storage clients like shell, boto3, rlcone, s3cmd and aws.
 This is useful for using LUMI-O from somewhere else than LUMI, where the `lumio-conf` command is not available (The tool can be